- Literacy rate of women in the UAE is 95.8%

 - Dr. Maitha bint Salem Al Shamsi - Minister of State

-- Ohood bint Khalfan Al Roumi - Minister of State for Happiness and Wellbeing
+- Her Excellency Ohood bint Khalfan Al Roumi - Minister of State for Government Development and the Future

 - Shamma bint Sohail Faris AlMazrui - Minister of State for Youth Affairs

 - Maryam bint Mohammed Saeed Hareb Al Mehairi - Minister of State for Food Security

 - Sara bint Yousuf Al Amiri - Minister of State for Advanced Sciences

 - In December 2006, the first ever elections for the Federal National Council (FNC) awarded women with the right to vote and run as candidates.